ionstage/jcore/README.md

 #### Component#el

-A reference to the element of the component.
+A reference to an element of the component.

 #### Component#render()

-If none are set to a constructor of the component, this method is called to create a element of the component.
+This method is called to create an element of the component if no element is passed to a constructor of the component.

 ```js
 class MyComponent extends jCore.Component {